-SFIL's long-term senior unsecured debt and deposit ratings of Aa2 stem from the bank's Baseline Credit Assessment (BCA) of a3, which reflects (i) the bank's leading position in the French public-sector financing, and (ii) a low-risk profile stemming from its solid asset quality and adequate funding and liquidity.
+The bank's BCA of a3 reflects (i) the bank's leading position in the French public-sector financing, and (ii) a low-risk profile stemming from its solid asset quality and adequate funding and liquidity.
 SFIL has demonstrated its effectiveness as a major provider of financing to the French local public sector since its creation in January 2013.

-SFIL has successfully originated new business through its distribution network provided by La Banque Postale (LBP, A2/A2 stable, baa2) and Caisse des Dépôts (CDC, Aa2 Stable) through its trademark Banque des Territoires.
-We also believe that the mandate SFIL has been entrusted with by the Government of France (Aa2 stable), which consists in extending long-term export financing backed by a central government guarantee, reinforces its role as a provider of long-term financing and improved its currently moderate profitability.
+SFIL has successfully originated new business through its distribution network provided by La Banque Postale (LBP, A2/A2 stable, baa2) and Caisse des Dépôts et Consignations (CDC, Aa3 stable) through its trademark Banque des Territoires.
+We also believe that the mandate SFIL has been entrusted with by the French government, which consists in extending long-term export financing backed by a central government guarantee, reinforces its role as a provider of long-term financing and improved its currently moderate profitability.
 SFIL's very high nominal leverage and moderate historical profitability are consistent with its low-risk profile and assigned public-service mission.